 - Colour Mode HotKey for colour mode switching

 - Advanced Black & White mode

-I’m looking at the standard version without the hood.
+I’m looking at the standard version without the hood here.

 The monitor is well packed, and on opening you get the monitor’s own calibration certificate.

-Note: you can click on many of the images here to see at larger size.
+You can click on many of the images in the review to see at larger size.

 The monitor only takes a few minutes to assemble and connect up.